What Is This All About???

 is limited.
 However, other arms - to include pistols, shotguns, and rifles are

-standard "militia" type arms which a legal, non-criminial resident of
+standard "militia" type arms which a legal, non-criminial citizen of the

-the US should be allowed to bear.
-There are many laws on the books restricting
+United States should be allowed to bear.
+There are many laws on the books

-the ownership of guns.
-These, given the Second Amendment, should be illegal.
+restricting the ownership of guns.
+These, given the Second Amendment, should be

-However, rulings from the Supreme Court and other state courts have "clarified"
+illegal.
+However, rulings from the Supreme Court and other state courts have

 Banning guns does not make a free or safe society.
 The